-MAJOR AGENCY INITIATIVES IN FISCAL YEAR 2016
+MAJOR AGENCY INITIATIVES IN FISCAL YEAR 2017

 Legacy Crossing District.
 The Agency owns a lot located at the southwest corner of the intersection of Sixth and Jackson Streets in Moscow, within the Legacy Crossing District.
 The Agency's primary focus is the redevelopment of the property through continued environmental assessment/remediation and facilitating the construction of improvements in conformance with the Legacy Crossing Plan.
-The Sixth and Jackson property is one of the beneficiaries of a City of Moscow EPA Brownfield Assessment Grant and underwent testing in 2014 to develop a remediation plan to remove contaminated soils in order to prepare the property for redevelopment.
+The Sixth and Jackson property is one of the beneficiaries of an EPA Brownfield Assessment Grant and underwent testing throughout 2014 to develop a remediation plan to remove contaminated soils in order to prepare the property for redevelopment.